Twilight (2008 film)

 The project was in development for approximately three years at Paramount Pictures' MTV Films, during which time a film adaptation that differed significantly from the novel was written.
 Summit Entertainment acquired the rights to the novel after the project's stagnant development.
-Melissa Rosenberg wrote a new adaptation of the novel shortly before the 2007–2008 Writers Guild of America strike and sought to be faithful to the novel's storyline.
-Principal photography began on March 2008 and took 44 days, being completed on May 2; the film was shot in the states of Oregon and Washington.
+Rosenberg wrote a new adaptation of the novel shortly before the 2007–2008 Writers Guild of America strike and sought to be faithful to the novel's storyline.
+Principal photography began in March 2008 and took 44 days, being completed in May; the film was shot in the states of Oregon and Washington.

-Twilight premiered in Los Angeles on November 17, 2008, and was theatrically released in the United States on November 21, by Summit Entertainment.
-Despite receiving mixed reviews from critics, the film grossed over $407 million worldwide.
-It was released on DVD and Blu-ray Disc on March 21, 2009 and became the most purchased DVD of the year.
+Twilight premiered at the Mann Village Theater in Westwood, California on November 17, 2008, and was theatrically released in the United States on November 21, by Summit Entertainment.
+Despite receiving mixed reviews from critics, the film grossed $412 million worldwide.
+It was released on DVD and Blu-ray on March 21, 2009, and became the most purchased DVD of the year.
 The soundtrack was released on November 4, 2008.